luyahan/ear-alignment-cpr/README.md

 # Ear alignment using Cascaded Pose Regression

 ### Description
 This library is fork of [Piotrs Dollar](https://github.com/pdollar/) Cadcaded Pose Regression library([download link](http://pdollar.github.io/files/code/cpr/cprV1.00.zip)).
 Library successfully determines orientation and position of predefined model on picture from trained regresson.
 Based on model position and orientation algorithem then align ear in its natural position.

-This library and research was part of my bachelor degree and it is avaliable [here](http://eprints.fri.uni-lj.si/3674/1/63110173-METOD_RIBI%C4%8C-Vpliv_poravnave_na_uspe%C5%A1nost_razpoznavanja_uhljev-1.pdf) (in Slovene)
+This library and research was part of my bachelor thesis and it is avaliable [here](http://eprints.fri.uni-lj.si/3674/1/63110173-METOD_RIBI%C4%8C-Vpliv_poravnave_na_uspe%C5%A1nost_razpoznavanja_uhljev-1.pdf) (in Slovene)

 ### Requirements
 Library requires Matlab Image Processing Toolbox and [Piotr's Matlab Toolbox](http://pdollar.github.io/toolbox/) (version 3.00 or later).
 The code was tested on Matlab R2015b.